revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)
 <details><summary> <b>Show Answer</b> </summary>

-**Ans:** Identifier is the name given to variable, function, class, etc in python.
+- Identifier is the name given to variable, function, class, etc in python.
 It consists of character, digit and underscore("_", [special character]).
 There are some rules for Identifier in python, let's talk about them one by one:
 - Identifier should start with a character or an underscore.
 - A character can be a lowercase(a-z) or uppercase(A-Z).